 WELCOME TO TOXIC CABIN AIR

 Toxiccabinair.com has been an active website since approximately 2007.
 To our knowledge it was the first U.S. based website dealing with toxins in airline cabin air.
-We have attempted over the years, along with other organizations, to educate and expose the health risks regarding TOCP and toxins that get into the cabin in commercial aircraft.
+We have attempted over the years, along with other organizations, to educate and expose the health risks regarding TOCP, organophosphates, and toxins that get into the cabin in commercial aircraft, the planes we all travel in.

 It has been a long battle and path and it continues.
 For so many years the airlines denied the existence of the toxic exposure and danger.
 Only recently have some airlines begun to even acknowledge a problem.
 And after years of efforts, with Europe leading the way, there has finally been legislation proposed to require at least a test for cabin contamination.
-To date only the Boeing 787 has developed an air plane that does not have the cabin air come first through the engines, where it can get contaminated with burnt or pyrolyzed oil creating TOCP.
-Although retrofitting may be a possibility no airline has addressed that issue on existing aircraft.
+To date only the Boeing 787 has developed an airplane that does not have ‘bleed air’.
+Bleed air is where the cabin air comes first through the engines before it enters the cabin.
+Passing the engines and auxiliary power unit is where the can get contaminated from burnt or pyrolyzed oil creating TOCP.
+Although retrofitting may be a possibility no airline has addressed that issue on existing aircraft to date, although France has declared toxic air a work hazard and may be looking in to retrofitting.
+There are some companies now equipped to handle this.
 We hope to educate you on these efforts and resistance in the posted articles and links on this website.

 Safe flying!